 The orangutans sit close together, shoulders touching, along the forest’s edge, in the warming sun.

 None of our conservation, deep-ecology, or environmental preservation will save them while our other hand deals simultaneously in destroying them, and their habitats and homes.

 Humanity is a single force.
 Differences within it, for and against, are imagined only.

-The destructive machine of the human pack grinds forward regardless of ideals for positive change.
+The destructive machine of the human pack grinds forward, regardless of ideals for positive change.
 Our efforts against ourselves, and each other, do not result in benign change.

 Change must be allowed to find everyone, together, at once, touching the heart of humanity, and enlightening our activity.

 The orangutans climb back into the forest to disappear among the leaves and shadows.
-The small black bird flits away too, tail twitching.
+The small black bird flits away, too, tail twitching.

 Like the elegant ape, our humanity is fundamental.
 If realized and exercised, it will inform our lives, and allow room for all of life.

 Until we invoke unity, feeling-intelligence, and profound kindness to become the motive for how we participate in the cycles of Earth, and how we make our human home here, no real conservation will be provided by us to this world.
-So, we will only continue suffering our ancient fear, confusion, and sense of separation – until we discover a more intelligent, wiser, fear-free, way to live.
+We will only continue suffering our ancient fear, confusion, and sense of separation – until we discover a more intelligent, wiser, fear-free, way to live.